'''Basic Trope''': The villain is defeated and killed by his own weapon or plan.

 ** The weapon has some kind of defect the villain didn't anticipate.

-** The weapon had an inherit flaw that the villain could not fix.
+** The weapon had an inherent flaw that the villain could not fix.

 ** The villain really WAS that dumb and [[TooDumbtoLive it was only a matter of time.]]